tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

-  `Owner` is a complex property having at least the subproperty `ownerName` and optionally a contact address in `ownerContact` and a persistent identifier of the owner in `ownerIdentifier`.
+  `Owner` is a complex property having at least the subproperty `ownerName` and optionally a contact address in `ownerContact` and a common identifier of the owner in `ownerIdentifier` and its type in `ownerIdentifierType`.

 `Manufacturer`
   The organization or individual that built the instrument.
 In the